Purple-Horizons/purple-horizons/README.md

 ---

 <div align="center">
-Made with 💜 by Purple Horizons in Miami
+Made with 💜 by Purple Horizons in South Miami
 </div>